-Whilst our Company shall ensure that all steps for the completion of the necessary formalities for the listing and the commencement of trading of the Equity Shares on the Stock Exchanges are taken within six Working Days of the Bid/ Offer Closing Date or such period as may be prescribed, the timetable may be extended due to various factors, such as extension of the Bid/ Offer Period by our Company and the Selling Shareholders, revision of the Price Band or any delay in receiving the final listing and trading approval from the Stock Exchanges.
+Whilst our Company shall ensure that all steps for the completion of the necessary formalities for the listing and the commencement of trading of the Equity Shares on the Stock Exchanges are taken within six

+Working Days of the Bid/ Offer Closing Date or such period as may be prescribed, the timetable may be extended due to various factors, such as any delay in receiving the final listing and trading approval from the Stock Exchanges.
 The commencement of trading of the Equity Shares will be entirely at the discretion of the Stock Exchanges and in accordance with the applicable laws.
 Each of the Selling Shareholders, severally and not jointly, confirm that they shall extend reasonable co-operation required by our Company and the BRLMs for the completion of the necessary formalities for listing and commencement of trading of the Equity Shares at the Stock Exchanges within six Working Days from the Bid/ Offer Closing Date or such other period as may be prescribed.

 SEBI is in the process of streamlining and reducing the post issue timeline for IPOs.
-Any circulars or notifications from SEBI after the date of this Red Herring Prospectus may result in changes to the above mentioned timelines.
+Any circulars or notifications from SEBI after the date of the Red Herring Prospectus may result in changes to the above mentioned timelines.
 Further, the offer procedure is subject to change basis any revised SEBI circulars to this effect.